 Bring the outdoors in

 A great garden room should integrate into your garden, not stand out like a sore thumb.
-You can use complimentary materials and plants that match those already found in your garden.
+You can use complementary materials and plants that match those already found in your garden.
 Consider the color scheme and fabrics you intend to use to keep the flow going.

 This will help make your garden room fit seamlessly into your outside space and help a conservatory to act as a bridge between inside and out.
 If you’re building a conservatory consider matching the windows and doors to those already on your home, or if your current ones are well worn, replacing them all at the same time to maintain the look of the rear of your house.